n1ght-k1ng/NightKing-CMS/README.md

 ## Details

-* This client side of this project is build on Next.js.
+* The client side of this project is build on Next.js.
 * Authentication uses Express for authentication and route handling.
 * API - [NightKing-CMS API](https://nightking-cms.herokuapp.com/api)
 * NightKing-CMS stores all the data in a MongoDB database,